 - Raising the issue of combating desertification.
 This was subsequently dealt with in a separate conference in 1994.

-This was a follow up of the Rio conference, held in 2002 in Johannesburg.
+This was a follow up of the Rio conference.
 It is also called Rio +10.

 Other important Protocols/Conventions